Difference Between Civil War and Revolution

 What is a Revolution?

-Revolution has always been a very complicated term and has never been explained very well, but one of the most distinct definitions of Revolution is.
+The revolution has always been a very complicated term and has never been explained well, but one of the most distinct definitions is.

-He defined Revolution as the fundamental change in the state organization that takes place in a short period.
+He defined Revolution as the fundamental change in the state organization that takes place quickly.

-And revolt of the population against the authority or the government, according to him, a political Revolution could lead to modification of the existing constitution or could entirely change the political system that has in governing the country for decades.
+And revolt of the population against the authority or the government; according to him, a political Revolution could lead to modification of the existing constitution or entirely change the political system that has governed the country for decades.

 Their results include major changes in the cultural economy—social-political standards.

-A Revolution can start with either violence or non-violence, but Revolution s were generally without violence in history.
+A Revolution can start with either violence or non-violence, but revolutions s were without violence in history.
 The Revolution is formed between the country’s general citizens and the government, forming particular laws or acts.

-Revolution generally exists within a year and doesn’t go beyond it.
+Revolution exists within a year and doesn’t go beyond it.

-The Revolution comes up with the two possibilities of either government changing the laws, acts, or sometimes even abolishing the constitution due to the kind of violence that started taking place in the country or the government winning with the with opposing them with many factors like the use of the military.
+The Revolution comes up with the two possibilities of either government changing the laws and acts, or sometimes even abolishing the constitution due to the kind of violence that started taking place in the country or the government winning with the opposing them with many factors like the use of the military.

 Revolutions in a dictatorship are widespread because a dictator always works against the people’s will.
-Democracies that exist in the past or at present have seen very few Revolution s occur.
+Democracies that exist in the past or at present have seen very few revolutions s occur.

 revolution